department-of-veterans-affairs/va.gov-team/products/facilities/regional-offices/research/2023-06-veteran-facing/conversation-guide.md

 *(Veteran only)*
 Say you’ve decided to go to the Boston Regional Office in person to get proof that you qualify for a VA home loan.
 What do you need to have with you?
 [DD214]

+One of the items is a DD214.
 If you don't have a DD214, how could you get it?

 *(If not Veteran but caregiver or family member:)*
 Say your Veteran family member *(the Veteran you care for)* decides they want to go to the Boston Regional Office in person to get proof that they qualify for a VA home loan.
 What do they need to have with them?
 [DD214]

+One of the items is a DD214.
 If they don't have a DD214, how could you help them get it?

 - *(Prepare for your visit > Helpful documents)*